 Some Halloween themed ideas might help you out at an upcoming Halloween party.
 Or they might just be a way to add some fun to an upcoming Scout meeting.
 Maybe you are going camping and you need some ideas to make your campsite “spooky”.
 Whatever the case, here are some of my favorite ideas for Scouts from other websites.
 You can also find my Halloween ideas on my Halloween page.

-A lot of these are best for Cub Scouts, but some would be fun for Boy Scouts and Venturers also.
+A lot of these are best for Cub Scouts, but some would be fun for Scouts BSA and Venturers also.

 Paper Bag Fall Tree: Make a really great looking tree with falling leaves from a paper lunch back and some colored tissue paper.
 This would fit especially well with Webelos Artist activity badge.
 I would consider this a construction for that badge’s requirement 9: “Make an art construction, using your choice of materials.”.

 Q-Tip Skeleton: This would make a wonderful gathering activity for this time of year for Cub Scouts.
 For Tigers and Wolves it might be best to do some of the cutting beforehand.
 I’d also recommend you have one made up as an example.